hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ### Flickering in XWayland games

 XWayland games may flicker or present frames out-of-order in a way which makes them unplayable.
-This is due to the lack of explicit synchronization in older versions of the proprietary driver.
+This is due to the lack of implicit synchronization in the driver, and/or flaky explicit sync support in newer ones.

 There are a few fixes: